Dublin: Tallaght Garda Station evacuated in security alert

 Gardaí evacuated the building and called the Irish Defence Forces Explosive Ordnance Disposal unit.

-A number of roads close to the station have been closed during the alert.
+A number of roads close to the station were closed during the alert but have since reopened.